-This report consists of three sections with information on motor vehicle-related contacts.
+In this report, you will find three sections with information on motor vehicle-related contacts.
 In addition, when appropriate, documentation is included which demonstrates the manner in which the Iowa Colony Police Department has complied with the Texas Racial Profiling Law.
 In section one, you will find the table of contents.
 Section two documents compliance by the Iowa Colony Police Department relevant to the requirements established in the Texas Racial Profiling Law.
 That is, you will find documents relevant to the training of all police personnel on racial profiling prevention and the institutionalization of the compliment and complaint processes, as required by law.

-Finally, section three contains statistical data relevant to contacts (as defined by the law) which were made during the course of motor vehicle stops that took place between 1/1/22 and 12/31/22.
+Finally, section three contains statistical data relevant to contacts (as defined by the law) which were made during the course of motor vehicle stops that took place between 1/1/23 and 12/31/23.
 Further, this section contains the Tier 2 form, which is required to be submitted to this particular organization and the law enforcement agency's local governing authority by March 1 of each year.
 The data in this report has been analyzed and compared to information derived from the U.S. Census Bureau's Fair Roads Standard.
 The final analysis and recommendations are also included in this report.

-The last section of the report includes the original draft of the Texas Racial Profiling Law, SB1074, as well as the Sandra Bland Act (current law).
+In the last section of the report, you will find the original draft of the Texas Racial Profiling Law, SB1074, as well as the Sandra Bland Act (current law).
 Also in this section, a list of requirements relevant to the Racial Profiling Law, as established by TCOLE (Texas Commission on Law Enforcement), is included.
-The findings in this report support the lowa Colony Police Department's commitment to comply with the Texas Racial Profiling Law.
+The findings in this report support the Iowa Colony Police Department's commitment to comply with the Texas Racial Profiling Law.